-The friend had asked Charles, the dean of Yale University’s School of Business, whether he had seen the horrific video clip of a police officer kneeling on a black man’s neck for nearly nine minutes.
+The friend had asked Charles, the dean of Yale University’s School of Management, whether he had seen the horrific video clip of a police officer kneeling on a black man’s neck for nearly nine minutes.
 “I hadn’t seen it,” says Charles.
-“He described it, and I couldn’t look at it for awhile.
+“He described it, and I couldn’t look at it for a while.
 I was very angry and upset.

 “And so there was a feeling of rage, an immediate overpowering rage.
 I’m certain that what I felt was no different from the feelings of all Black men and Black people.
 There is a feeling of solidarity, understanding, profound compassion and empathy.
 And then there’s a feeling of vulnerability.
 I will not pretend that Black people who are professors at Yale, or who work for the New Yorker magazine or work in law firms have the same lived experience as the Black people at the median and below in the cities where they live.”

 Charles has a unique lens with which to view the current debate over racial injustice and economic inequality.
 As a social scientist and economist, he has spent much of his time as a scholar studying and publishing on such topics as earnings and wealth inequality, race and gender labor market discrimination, the intergenerational transmission of economic status, and the lack of work among prime-aged persons.